PrairieLearn/PrairieLearn/docs/course.md

 Comments can be strings, arrays, or JSON objects, but for most uses strings are recommended.

-**Warning:** if you have more than one comment for a JSON object (objects are delimitated by braces `{}`) then all but one of them will be silently discarded by the online course configuration editing tools.
+**Warning:** if you have more than one comment for a JSON object (objects are things wrapped in curly braces `{}`) then all but one of them will be silently discarded by the online course configuration editing tools.
 It's fine to have multiple comments in a JSON file but they have to be in separate objects.
 For example, comments inside the _same_ object (not supported) look like `{"comment": "AAA", "comment": "BBB"}`.
 Comments in _different_ objects (supported) look like `{"subObject1": {"comment": "AAA"}, "subObject2": {"comment": "BBB"}}`.

 ## Colors